-The locomotive headlight is controlled by the track voltage and will glow with greater intensity depending on the transformer voltage setting.
+The locomotive's headlights are controlled by the track voltage and will glow with greater intensity depending on the transformer voltage setting.
 The headlight can be easily removed from its lampholder should the bulb expire.
 To remove the bulb, follow the boiler removal instructions found in the Lubrication section on the proceeding pages.
-Once the boiler has been separated from the chassis, gently unscrew the bulb from its socket.
+Once the boiler has been separated from the chassis, gently pull the bulb harness from its socket inside the boiler.
 Replacement bulbs are available directly from MTH Electric Trains.